Taki (Soulcalibur): Conception and design

 During Soul Edges development, several ideas were considered for her outfit, with a mask covering her face being a consistent theme between designs.
-At one point they took inspiration from another Namco character, Yoshimitsu, but they felt the end result was too masculine.
+At one point they took inspiration from another Namco character, Yoshimitsu, but they felt the result was too masculine.
 When showing her face, the developers wanted her to display little emotion as a ninja.
 Significant attention was paid to her backside in the concept art phase, with the team wanting to emphasize her "slender body and ample bust".
 To this end they gave her an outfit that emphasized the contours of her body to "give her a sharper look", while also illustrating ease of movement.

 Though other designs such as a leotard were considered as the series progressed, her outfit tended to remain a red bodysuit with various degrees of armor, such as oni masks which were meant to represent a symbol of exorcism.
+When developing Soulcalibur III, the art team was instructed to differentiate the character designs from those in previous games.
+Artist Hideo Yoshi utilized various patterns and coloration on her outfit.
 In Soulcalibur VI, Japanese text from her ninja clan was added in bright pink highlights across her bodysuit.
-Taki stands 170 cm (5 ft 7 in) tall, and has a bust size of 90 cm (35 in).

 In addition to the aforementioned emphasis on Taki's sexual attributes, in several pieces of artwork for the character her nipples are prominently visible through the bodysuit.
 Additionally, among the multiple alternate outfits she has had throughout the series, while several were designed around a kunoichi theme, many others leaned into fanservice, such as maid clothes and a wolf-themed magical armor.
 One in particular, designed for Soulcalibur: Lost Swords by Bayonetta character designer Mari Shimazaki, was a revealing outfit called "SC Woman".
 Inspired by American comic book superheroines, it left large areas of her torso and breasts exposed.